-Catch all the outdoor action at the amazing 15 km spread of beach, called the East Coast Park.
-It is the perfect idea to get away from crowd and chaos to enjoy some cool breeze and enjoy tanning your body till you want.
+Catch all the outdoor activities at the amazing 15 km spread of beach, called the East Coast Park.
+It is the perfect idea to get away from the crowd and chaos to enjoy some cool breeze and enjoy tanning your body till you want.
 For water babies, there are water sports activities.
-You can also see people enjoying cycling and roller blading.
+You can also see people enjoying cycling and rollerblading.

 BBQ pits are complimentary.
 One can also enjoy free camping by seeking a camping permit, which is also available online.

 - Location: Along East Coast Parkway and East Coast Park Service Road

 11. Spot wild dolphins at the Sisters’ Islands Marine Park